murmcraft/bioinfo_rnd_task/README.md

 ## Input file requirements and preparations

 #### BAM file
-The input BAM file should be:
+The input BAM file should *at least* be:
 - paired-end WGS data,
 - trimmed or clipped for adapters,
 - sorted,
 - indexed, and
-- contain read group according to GATK requirements.
+- contain read group(s) according to GATK requirements.

 To confirm that your data indeed is in suitable format, **run the validation and fix errors**, if necessary: